-Andrew D. Legarreta, MD, joined the University of Pittsburgh Department of Neurological Surgery residency program in July of 2019 after receiving his medical degree from Vanderbilt University School of Medicine.
-He received his undergraduate degree from Duke University, completing a BA in history.
+Andrew D. Legarreta, MD, joined the University of Pittsburgh Department of Neurological Surgery residency program in July 2019, after earning his medical degree from Vanderbilt University School of Medicine.
+He completed his undergraduate studies at Duke University, where he earned a Bachelor of Arts in history.

-During medical school, Dr. Legarreta studied the effects of sport-related concussion in the high school athlete population.
-Specifically, he examined predictors of post-concussion syndrome and, separately, structural and functional neuroimaging findings in football players.
-His peer-reviewed work has been presented at regional and national neurosurgical conferences in oral and abstract form.
+During his time in medical school, Dr. Legarreta focused on the effects of sports-related concussions among high school athletes.
+His research specifically explored predictors of post-concussion syndrome and, separately, analyzed structural and functional neuroimaging findings in football players.
+His peer-reviewed studies have been presented in both oral and poster formats at regional and national neurosurgical conferences.

 Dr. Legarreta’s publications can be reviewed through the National Library of Medicine's publication database.